News & Events

 The Carnegie School of Sport runs a lively and exciting programme of events.
 In addition to our Open Days and Applicant Days, the programme includes a wide variety of activities such as seminars, research carousels, conferences and lectures, providing a great forum for Knowledge Exchange.

-All of our seminars are free to attend but we ask that external guests from outside the Carnegie School of Sport confirm their attendance via the Eventbrite link within the event information below.
+All of our seminars are free to attend but we ask that you please confirm your attendance via the Eventbrite link within the event information below

 If you have any questions about our School's events please contact our School of Sport Office firstname.lastname@example.org